aimee-mcneil-melville/ToDo-Full-Stack/README.md

 - Lightning talks will be at **2pm** on the days listed.

-- Talks should be **2-5 minutes**.
+- Talks should be **3-5 minutes**.
 They are an intro to a topic, not a deep dive.

 - You should only spend an hour researching.
 Again, we're not looking for you to be an expert.

+#### For in-person presentations

 - Try not to use notes, we just want to hear about the things you learned/find interesting, but it's okay if you do need to use some prompts.

 - No computer/projector use, but there are plenty of whiteboards :)

 - If you have a lot to write up, remember, you can always prepare the whiteboard before your talk!

+#### For online presentations

+- Slides are optional but encouraged.

+- Try to make your slides primarily pictures, diagrams and/or bullet points, not wordy text.

+- You want to be talking in your natural voice, not reading from the slides or your notes.

+- A live demo is also welcome (this will be more challenging than slides).